jennfrbrown/Pewlett-Hackard-Analysis/README.md

 ## Summary:

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+#### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 72,458 roles will need to be filled as the "silver tsunami" begin to make an impact.
+Pewlett Hackard should actively start recruiting to fill these positions or identify a different  resource source such as contractors and a change in process allowing for reduced resources.
+Another query or table that would prove useful would be the average length of time an employee holds a specific title as well as the length of time an employee stays with a company.
+This would help HR identify how many current employees in the company are likely to stay long enough to be promoted to senior positions rather than hiring outside talent.

+#### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 There are more than enough qualified, retirement-ready employees in the department to mentor the next generationa of Pewlett Hackard employees.
+Another querie or table that could be looked at would be to identify the number of junior employees who might be eligible for some sort of mentorship program.
+Rather than implementing just one mentorship program, you could implement a company wide mentorship program, in an effort to create a continuous pipeline of talent.

 The summary addresses the two questions and contains two additional queries or tables that may provide more insight.
 (5 pt)